History of the Eagles – Live in Concert

 History of the Eagles – Live in Concert was a concert tour by the American rock band the Eagles.
 It was launched in conjunction with the release of the 2013 documentary History of the Eagles.
 The tour visited North America and Europe between 2013 and 2014 as well as Oceania in early 2015.
 It began in Louisville, Kentucky, at the KFC Yum!
 Center and concluded on July 29, 2015, in Bossier City, Louisiana.
 The tour included Bernie Leadon, who was in the band's original lineup, and would have also included Randy Meisner, but he was too ill to perform at the time.
-Don Felder was, however, excluded because of ongoing lawsuits against the group, despite settling them in 2007.
+Don Felder was excluded because of ongoing lawsuits against the group, despite settling them in 2007.
 It was the last tour to involve Glenn Frey before his death in 2016.

 Critical reception

 Howard Cohen from Miami.com praised the performance in Miami, noting the "harmonies – pristine, soaring and spot-on —uncannily have remained as peerless as they were on the original recordings".
 Jim Harrington from San Jose Mercury News gave a mixed review of the performance in San Jose, writing that the show "was a very educational, and sometimes interesting, affair – but I'm not sure I'd want to take the course again".
 Francis Pelliccario from The Lantern gave a positive review of the show in Columbus, writing the band "brought the show back down to earth with the true meaning of rock 'n’ roll".